 Cluster Initialization

-Step 1: Initialize Leader Node
+Step 1 — Initialize the Leader

 docker-compose up -d